• Skip to primary navigation

 If desired, sprinkle warm naan on one side with fresh cilantro.
 Remove from heat, let cool slightly and serve warm.

-two photos showing How to Make Naan Bread - cooking it in a cast iron skillet
+How to Make Naan Bread - naan cooking on the second side

 Serve

 Serve warm with your favorite Indian dishes.
-We like to make this naan bread to accompany our favorite mediterranean dishes as well (even though it's Indian cuisine).
-I like to dip it in hummus or tzatziki, and serve with falafel.
+We like to make this naan bread to accompany our favorite mediterranean dishes as well (even though it’s Indian cuisine).
+I like to dip it in homemade hummus, white bean hummus or tzatziki, and serve with falafel.

 Store